BirdeeHub/nixCats-nvim/README.md

 This is a kickstarter style repo.
 It borrows a LOT of lua from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 It has mostly the same plugins.

-The lua is not all 1 file.
-The reason for that is personal preference.
-It is short enough that it could be.

 This repo is not a lua showcase.
 You are meant to use your own lua once you understand what is going on.

 It is aimed at people who know enough lua to comfortably proceed from a kickstarter level setup who want to swap to using nix while still using lua for configuration.

-For 95% of plugins, you wont need to do more than add plugins to lists,
+For 95% of plugins and lsps, you won't need to do more than add plugin names to lists you make in flake.nix,

-then configure in lua using the regular setup or config functions provided by the plugin.
+then configure in lua using lspconfig or the regular setup or config functions provided by the plugin.

 The end result is it ends up being very much like using a neovim package manager,

 except with the bonus of being able to install and set up more than just neovim plugins.

-It allows for project specific packaging using nixCats.
+It also allows for project specific packaging using nixCats for all the cool direnv stuff.

-Simply require nixCats in your lua and it will tell you what categories you have in this package.
+You can require('nixCats') for what nix categories you created are included in the current package.

+The categories are the lists you created that you added plugins to.

+Doing so allows you to define as many different packages as you want from the same config file.

+nixCats can also send other info from nix to lua other than what categories are included, but that is the main use.

+It then also exports as much stuff as possible for when you want to add some version of your own nixCats flake to a system nix config flake but maybe want to change something for that specific system without making a separate package for it if desired.

 You should make use of the in-editor help at: